 In OneDesk, ticket forms can be personalized to a greater degree by adding custom fields.
 It is essential to include the right properties within a ticket form to collect the correct data.
 To create custom fields, you must first determine the type of information you want to collect from your customers.
 You can choose fields based on text, number, date, cost and choice.
 These entries can then be customized by keying in the appropriate names that summarize what you need from your customer.

 A general ticket form doesn’t necessarily invite the customer to fill out all the details.
 As a result, customers only provide a basic description of their request, failing to include all the critical information that the agent needs during the resolution process.
 Therefore to extract a high-level request from your customer, you need to create some prerequisite fields.
-These required fields provide you with the kind of data you may need to complete your project.

 Types of Ticket Forms